mmomtchev/Forez/README.md

 [#11], page 166 contains an account of Guy of Forez being taken prisoner and then ransomed in 1240, which might be completely fictitious.

-The departure of Thibault IV from Jaffa is dated September 1240 [Eracles, find it] - and this is the last mention of Guy IV in the Holy Land.
-It is also a further indication that the year of his death is 1241 and not 1240.
+The departure of Thibault IV from Jaffa is dated September 1240 [Eracles, find it] - and Thibault is eager to return to Europe.

+#### Supervising the construction of the Ascalon fortress

+There are different conflicting accounts when it comes to the construction of the castle in Ascalon - some citing Guy of Forez ([#9], page 481), others - Richard of Cornwall ([#1], page 176).
+The construction of a castle in Ascalon was one of the first decisions by the leaders of the crusade after setting foot in the Holy Land, but the actual work was postponed until the very end - most of the French had already left on their way back when it started.
+According to Eracles ([#3], chapter 51, 1240), Richard of Cornwall's men built the castle at the request of the Knights Templar in Jaffa.
+Thus, it is very difficult to date the depart of Guy IV from the Holy Land - except the fact that it must be after September 1240, since Thibault left before him.
+This is another confirmation that the year of his death must be 1241.

 #### Guy of Acre